 Created by the School of Art at the University of North Carolina at Greensboro, Greensboro Project Space (GPS) is an off-campus contemporary art center in Downtown Greensboro that acts as a bridge between students and faculty in the School of Art, and the Greensboro community.
 Half of our programs are by School of Art students and faculty, and half are split between a diverse range of communities and artists off-campus, and on-campus.

 Our off-campus location plays a key role in expanding accessibility to the arts.
 We invite students and faculty of UNCG, Greensboro community members, and the worldwide community, to connect and collaborate.
 GPS acts as a space for students to have critical dialogue that is in context to people and issues outside of our university.
-We also act as a neutral space and home-based for the community-engaged initiatives that the university has created.
+We also act as a neutral space and home-base for the community-engaged initiatives that the university has created.
 Not only does GPS act as a site for engagement, but it actively helps facilitate connections between a variety of partner organizations, community members, educators, and students.

 At GPS we consistently strive to be never fully booked for students who want to utilize the space.
 We pursue this by primarily hosting shorter exhibits, leveraging strategic programming by intentionally overlapping and connecting exhibits and performances, separating our space in unique ways, and providing off-site exhibition spaces.
 In fiscal year 2019 we hosted 96 unique programs, average 1.5 programs per week.
 Students respond to what is happening in the world and need a place to create art in response now, not later.
 This initiative encourages students to take risks, experiment, embrace their spontaneous nature, and use GPS as a public laboratory to work out their ideas in real time and space.

 GPS believes in offering students and artists tools to help facilitate community engagement.
 Furthermore, these initiates offer students and artists alternative spaces to create and exhibit work in.
 Some of these tools include: